joshdchang/augie-ui-prototypes/README.md

 ## Programming pattern
 The idea is to encourage both fast prototyping and scalable modularization
 1. Prototype components in place with Tailwind - very fast and intuitive
-2. Convert to local component - allows for easy reuse and a single source of truth on page
-  - Has the side effect of making the return into a self-documenting template for easily understanding the structure of page
+2. Convert to local component - allows for easy reuse and a single source of truth on page (this has the side effect of making the return into a self-documenting template for easily understanding the structure of page)
 3. As necessary, generalize and nest components further (within single page)
 4. As necessary, convert to local components into global component - allows for single source of truth for the whole website One of the main reasons behind this pattern: Using Tailwind with deeply nested CSS Grids makes building production-ready layouts and components very easy